Table Tennis Smash

 The other player might counter your initial forehand stroke with another lob, meaning you may have to hit several forehand smashes.

-Start position for the forehand smash
+Start position for the forehand table tennis smash

 Set your bat in the starting position, which should be about shoulder height, with its flat side towards the other side of the table.